Lugh: Comparative mythology

 Lugh has been connected with the pan-Celtic god Lugus.
 Through Lugus, John Rhys has argued Lugh is cognate with the Welsh mythological figure Lleu Llaw Gyffes.
 Sometimes Lugh is interpreted as a storm god and, less often today, as a sun god.
 Thus, equating Lugh with the Roman gods Jupiter or Sol, respectively.
 Others have noted a similarity in Lugh's slaying of Balor to the slaying of Baldr by Loki.
 Lugh's mastery of all arts led Marie Henri d'Arbois de Jubainville to link Lugus with the unnamed Gaulish god whom Julius Caesar identifies with Mercury and describes as the "inventor of all the arts".

-St. Mologa has been theorized to be a Christian continuation of the god Lugh.
+Saint Molaga has been theorized to be a Christian continuation of the god Lugh.

 Toponymy

+Sign in County Louth with the variant genitive form Lughai for the county, which makes the connection to Lugh more explicit.

-The County of Louth in Ireland is named after the village of Louth, which is named after the god Lugh.
+County Louth in northeastern Ireland is named after the village of Louth, which is named in turn for the god Lugh.
 Historically, the place name has had various spellings; "Lugmad", "Lughmhaigh", and "Lughmhadh" (see Historic Names List, for full listing).
 Lú is the modern simplified spelling.
 Other places named for Lugh include the cairn at Seelewey (Suidhe Lughaidh, or Lug's Seat), Dunlewey, and Rath-Lugaidh in Carney, Sligo.
 Seelewey was located in Moyturra Chonlainn and, according to local folklore, was a place where giants used to gather in olden days.

-The modern city of Lyon was founded as Colonia Copia Felix Munatia in 43 BC.
+The city of Lyon, France was founded as Colonia Copia Felix Munatia in 43 BC.
 By the end of the first century AD it was known as "Lugdunum", a Latinized variant of the ancient Gaulish name *Lugudunon, meaning "Fortress of Lugh".

-One of the four regions in Galicia is called Lugo, in honour of this god.
+The name of the English town of Louth, Lincolnshire is unrelated; it derives from the River Lud ('loud river').